ppy/osu-wiki/news/2025/2025-06-19-newspaper-cup-2025-results.md

 ![](https://assets.ppy.sh/contests/236/banner.jpg)

 [NPC 2025 kicked off back in January.](https://osu.ppy.sh/home/news/2025-01-29-newspaper-cup-2025) It was originally a Chinese mapping contest to promote novice mappers, which had its first iteration in 2015.
-Through the past years, the Newspaper Cup has become a renowned contest for encouraging fresh bloods into mapping and finding new talents across the entire mapping community.
-This year, NPC has made a creative step that allows the participant to choose from any track they like from the [featured artist](https://osu.ppy.sh/beatmaps/artists) library.
-With a total of 79 entries across three tracks, it makes NPC 2025 one of, if not the most exciting, community mapping contests for new mappers ever!
+Throughout the past years, the Newspaper Cup has strived to encourage fresh bloods into mapping and find new talents across the entire mapping community.

+This year, participants were able to choose from any track they liked from the [Featured Artist](https://osu.ppy.sh/beatmaps/artists) library.
+With a total of 79 entries across three tracks, the competition among new mappers has been *exciting*, to say the least.

-Today let's take a deeper look at the winning entries, and check out what the judges would like to comment about them!
+Today, let's take a deeper look at the winning entries, and check out what the judges would like to comment about them!

 ### 1st place: [Camellia - Dance with Silence](https://osu.ppy.sh/beatmapsets/2374180) (mapped by [PEALEERD_TAK](https://osu.ppy.sh/users/6214002))